-- If you want to install a development version of argon2_cffi into your current virtualenv, you have to remember to: - 1. git submodule init (to initialize git submodule mechanics) - 2. git submodule update (to update the vendored Argon2 C library to the version argon2_cffi is currently packaging) - 3. python setup.py build (to build the CFFI module) - 4. pip install -e . (to [re-]install it along with the Python code) - 5.
-To run tests, you also need to run pip install -r dev-requirements.txt.
+- If you want to install a development version of argon2_cffi into your current virtualenv, you have to remember to: - 1. git submodule init (to initialize git submodule mechanics) - git submodule update (to update the vendored Argon2 C library to the version argon2_cffi is currently packaging) - 3. python setup.py build (to build the CFFI module) - 4. pip install -e . [dev] (to [re-]install it along with the Python code and test dependencies)